The 2017 Budget

-City Manager Tom Markus released his recommended budget for the City of Lawrence.
-The budget is guided by the City Commission’s identified goals: public safety, mental health, infrastructure, non-motorized transportation/transit, affordable housing and economic development.
+The 2107 budget is guided by the City Commission’s identified goals: public safety, mental health, infrastructure, non-motorized transportation/transit, affordable housing and economic development.
 The budget reflects shifts to these goal areas from other areas of the city budget, without increasing the mill levy.
 Throughout the process, a significant amount has been cut from departmental and outside agency requests and capital improvements program requests, while additional resources have been added in the goal areas.
 This has been accomplished, while preserving core services, through a structurally balanced and sustainable budget.
-The budget presentation is available online for review.
-A public hearing on the budget will be held on Aug.
-2 at 5:45 at City Hall.
+A overview of the budget is available online for review.

 Frequently Asked Questions

-The proposed City mill levy rate is estimated to be 31.488 for the 2017 budget.
-This is same mill levy rate as the 2016 budget.
-The proposed rate is subject to change by the County when valuations are finalized in the fall.
+The estimated mill levy required to fund the proposed 2017 budget is 32.018 mills, an increase of 0.53 mills over the 2016 budget.
+The estimated mill levy is subject to change by the County when valuations are finalized in the fall.

 Property owners in the City of Lawrence pay property taxes each year.
 These taxes support four government units: Douglas County, the State of Kansas, Unified School District #497, and the City of Lawrence.
 Each unit of government determines its own tax rate depending on needs.